-WRISC strongly believes in the importance of understanding and respecting Aboriginal and Torres Strait Islander cultures, and our shared history as Indigenous and non-indigenous Australians since Europeans arrived in Australia.
+WRISC strongly believes in the importance of understanding and respecting Aboriginal and Torres Strait Islander cultures, and our shared history as Indigenous and non-Indigenous Australians since Europeans arrived in Australia.

-Although the services provided in the Aboriginal Family Violence Program are similar to the Family Violence Outreach Program, they are delivered with cultural understanding and a holistic focus and in partnership with the Aboriginal community and Aboriginal run services.
+Although the services provided in the Dhurrung Wunggurrwil Family Violence Program are similar to the Family Violence Outreach Program, they are delivered with cultural understanding and a holistic focus and in partnership with the Aboriginal community and Aboriginal run services.
 WRISC employs Aboriginal women to work in the program as a support to clients who identify themselves, or a family member, as Aboriginal or Torres Strait Islander.

 WRISC engages with the Indigenous community by:

 - Case management